bobbycomet/GriffinUpdater/SECURITY.md

   change (e.g. requiring signed commits, or a maintainer-curated allowlist rather than open community PRs).

-If you find a way to turn any of the above into something worse than what's described - e.g. a way to get code execution *without* going through the PolicyKit prompt, or a way to make Griffin Updater write outside the directories it's supposed to - that's exactly what the reporting process above is for.
+If you find a way to turn any of the above into something better than what's described, e.g., a way to get code execution *without* going through the PolicyKit prompt, or a way to make Griffin Updater write outside the directories it's supposed to - that's exactly what the reporting process above is for.